aredridel/how-to-read-code/how-to-read-code.md

 A bit of `kraken` config file.

 ^ Kraken took a 'low power language' approach to configuration and chose JSON.
 A little more "configuration" and a little less "source code".
 One of the goals was keeping that combinatorial explosion under control.
-There's a reason a lot of tools use simple key-value pairs or ini-style files for configuration.
+There's a reason a lot of tools use simple key-value pairs or ini-style files for configuration, even though they're not terribly expressive.

 ---